 You are here

-Observe symptoms and patterns, document what you see with pictures while inspecting the plants (close-up and general distribution in the field, greenhouse, high tunnel etc.).
+Observe symptoms and patterns, document what you see with pictures while inspecting the plants (close-up and general distribution in the field, greenhouse, high tunnel etc.) and share with us.

 Download and fill out our form as completely as possible.